 Many programs, especially indicators, only perform calculations at the arrival of a new tick (OnTick, OnCalculate).
 Thus, in order to evaluate performance, you have to wait for new ticks in real time.
 When profiling using history data, you can immediately provide the required load and test the program performance even on weekends when markets are closed.

 Open a program's source code (MQ4 or MQ5).
-In the Debug menu or Standard toolbar, press " Start profiling on real data" or "
+In the Debug menu or Standard toolbar, press " Start profiling on real data" or " Start profiling on history data".

 After the launch, work with the application for some time to try all its features to the maximum.
 This is necessary in order for the profiler to measure the execution time of all program's functions and lines.